Ahmed-Hamdy101/Awesome-Material/README.md

 ![AWSMT](AWS2.png)

-# Welcome in Awesome Material 👨‍💻
+# Welcome to Awesome Material 👨‍💻

+This is a list of material for CS Orinted People

 # Colleges